Lunar New Year (Tet Holiday) in Vietnam: Traditions, travel tips

 Hanoi

 Tet is the one and only time of year when you can see an empty street in Hanoi.
-Hanoi is now again a charming little city where you may have a nice authentic Vietnamese coffee while taking a short walking tour in the Old Quarter on a typical cold winter day.
+Hanoi is now again a charming little city where you may have a nice, authentic Vietnamese coffee while taking a short walking tour in the Old Quarter on a typical cold winter day.
 It is easy to see some local families taking pictures of their children wearing traditional Vietnamese costumes.

-Don't forget to take some time to visit the well-known temples and the Temple of Literature and Scholars' Street during the first few days of Hanoi Lunar New Year.
-Additionally, a number of bars remain open during the Tet holiday, including Minh's Jazz, Easy Rider, Dragonfly, Le Pub and others, for visitors who wish to do something different.
+Don't forget to take some time to visit the well-known temples and the Temple of Literature and Scholars' Street during the first few days of the Hanoi Lunar New Year.
+Additionally, a number of bars remain open during the Tet holiday, including Minh's Jazz, Easy Rider, Dragonfly, Le Pub, and others, for visitors who wish to do something different.

 Ho Chi Minh City